mastrojs/template-pages-cms/README.md

   output: /my-repo/media
 ```

-Replace `my-repo` in both cases with your actual repository name.
+where `my-repo` is your actual repository name.

 ## Run locally